Constitutional Election & HD 118 Runoff on November 2, 2021

 It’s possible that that the Constitutional Election is the only election that you’re eligible to vote in.

 - Your municipality holds its elections another time

 - No one is up for election in your district (e.g., Districts 2 and 4 may be on the ballot this year and Districts 1 and 3 next municipal election)

 If you’d like to confirm or think you were told you’re not eligible for other reasons, please contact 844-TX-VOTES for additional help.

 Where can I vote?

+Use our polling place lookup tool above to find your closest polling place!
+(It will be available right around the start of early voting.)
 We recommend finding a place to vote a day or two before you plan to go.
 Polling place information may not be published until closer to the election.

-We know it can be tricky to find this information, so please call 844-TX-VOTES if you need help finding where to go vote.
+Please call 844-TX-VOTES if you need help finding where to go vote.